If you want to understand what’s an avoidant attachment, you are on the right article.

 As a matter of fact, to help your partner understand, let them read this same article.

-2. Associate Avoidance to Weakness
+2. Associate Avoidance with Weakness

 Knowing the science of avoidant attachment is also helpful.